 Usually you need to improve the annotations in your source code.
-Sometimes you need to improve annotations in a library that your program uses (see Chapter 34, page 216).
+Sometimes you need to improve annotations in a library that your program uses (see Chapter 34, page 217).

 Type-checker weakness There is a weakness in the type-checker.
 Your code is safe - it never suffers the error at run time - but the checker cannot prove this fact.
-(The checker is not omniscient, and it works modularly: when type-checking a method m, it relies on the types, but not the code, of variables and methods used by m.)
+(Recall that The checker works modularly: when type-checking a method m, it relies on the types and signatures of variables and methods used by m, but not the initialization expressions or the method bodies.)

 If possible, rewrite your code to be simpler for the checker to analyze; this is likely to make it easier for people to understand, too.
-If that is not possible, suppress the warning (see Chapter 32, page 201); be sure to include a code comment explaining how you know the code is correct even though the type-checker cannot deduce that fact.
-(Do not add an if test that can never fail, just to suppress a warning.
+If that is not possible, suppress the warning (see Chapter 32, page 202); be sure to include a code comment explaining how you know the code is correct even though the type-checker cannot deduce that fact.

+Do not add an if test that can never fail, just to suppress a warning.
 Adding a gratuitous if clutters the code and confuses readers.
 A reader should assume that every if condition can evaluate to true or false.
-There is one exception to this rule: an if test may have a condition that you think will never evaluate to true, if its body just throws a descriptive error message.)
+There is one exception to this rule: an if test may have a condition that you think will never evaluate to true, if its body just throws a descriptive error message.